aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

     - Can pre-process the Request data, change it or validate it before calling the next middleware function.
     - Returning early by throwing an exception or returning a valid response.
     - Can process the Response and alter its content depending on the middleware's purpose.

+???+ warning "Ensure your middleware returns the Next Response"
+    Your middleware functions must return the response from calling **get_response** or a modified version of the Response.
+If you do not return a value your API route will not work and return an API gateway error.

+**This should go under the Router area since we haven't introduced it yet**

+Middleware functions used in the Router instance will apply to all API routes and will always be processed first in the order they are added to the Router.
+Route specific middleware added to each route will then be processed in the order they were added in the route defintion.

+???+ tip
+    **Router Middleware processing Order**

+    1. Global middlewares defined on the parent Router
+    2. Route specific Middlewares

+    To maximize the re-usability of your middleware functions we recommend using the **BaseRouter** or **Router** classes providing the **current_event** object contains the required fields for your middleware.

+???+ warning "Ensure your middleware calls the Next one in the chain"
+    The middleware stack processing relies on each middleware function calling the next and also returning the reponse or raising an exception.
+If you do not pass control to the next middleware function in the chain, your API route handler will never be called.

+=== "route_middleware.py"
+    ```python hl_lines="9 16"
+    --8<-- "examples/event_handler_rest/src/route_middleware.py"
+    ```

+=== "all_routes_middleware.py"
+    ```python hl_lines="9 15"
+    --8<-- "examples/event_handler_rest/src/all_routes_middleware.py"
+    ```

+=== "custom_middlewares.py"
+    ```python hl_lines="12 14 18 21 23"
+    --8<-- "examples/event_handler_rest/src/custom_middlewares.py"
+    ```

 ### Fine grained responses